 - Get a smart security system.
 While you’re modernizing your home, modernize the way you stay safe.
 Various smart security systems can connect with your smart home hub.

 - Add more carbon monoxide and smoke detectors.
 With the many separated rooms and floors, you likely need more of these detectors/alarms.
-Check out this resource if you’re not sure you need another CO detector.
-And if you want a smoke detector that lasts, learn about hardwired smoke alarms.
+If you want a smoke detector that lasts, consider a hardwired smoke detector.

 - Check on kitchen ventilation.
 If your range hood and kitchen exhaust fan are old or haven’t been maintained, get them checked out as you’re renovating.

 - Think about mobility.
 If you have elderly friends or relatives, or if you’re personally becoming less mobile, be proactive so everyone can stay comfortable in your home.
 Learn from Mr. Handyman the many home improvements that help people age in place.